 Come gather near me!
 This is important, so please listen up.
-You just did two great tests, getting two different measurements.
-What is the difference between the corner column and middle column measurements?
-So, as a group, we now have proof.
+What is the difference between the corner column and middle column?
 What did we discover about the columns-- are they all equally spaced apart?
+You just discovered two different measurements.
+So, as a group, we now have proof they are different!